b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 ![image](../../img/pmg-plates.jpeg){: .center}
 (Photo taken from [https://www.reddit.com/r/exmormon/comments/1bc3w9c/i_feel_like_something_is_missing/](https://www.reddit.com/r/exmormon/comments/1bc3w9c/i_feel_like_something_is_missing/))

 Whenever I encountered the “rock-in-a-hat” claim, I always dismissed it as misguided anti-Mormon rhetoric.
 Imagine my dismay to find out that the “baseless” Anti-Mormon claims were true.
+Imagine my surprise to find that *South Park* was more honest than my seminary & institute teachers&mdash; even in the MTC.
 The church published this essay while I was on a mission, perpetuating the idea that JS used plates.

 The issue is not the seer stone.
-The issue is that I didn’t find out until my late 20’s that it was a seer stone.
+The issue is that I was raised to believe that this "seer stone" is an outright fabrication meant to defame our beloved prophet, who definitely just translated by personally examining physical plates.
+The issue is that I didn’t find out until well after having served a mission that it was a seer stone.
 What’s worse, is that digging into these claims, I’ve felt the rhetoric that “The information was there all along,” and “you should’ve known this,” “we never hid that detail.”

-Oh, shut the fuck up.
+Oh, *shut the fuck up*.

 ![image](../../img/reading-plates.png){: .center}

+&nbsp;

 ### Claims against using the plates
 > *When Cowdery returned to Church membership in 1848 he spoke to an Iowa conference.
 His words there were recorded by Reuben Miller: “I wrote with my own pen the entire Book of Mormon (save a few pages) as it fell from the lips of the Prophet as he translated it by the gift and power of God by means of the Urim and Thummim, or as it is called by that book, holy interpreters.
 I beheld with my eyes and handled with my hands the gold plates from which it was translated.
 I also beheld the Interpreters.
 That book is true. … I wrote it myself as it fell from the lips of the Prophet.”*